 A few months ago I was about to take down the original blog about Edward’s time in hospital and turn it into a family book for his big sister and twin brother to read when they are old enough to understand the full details of his death.
 Whilst preparing to do so, I sat down and read through some of it for the first time since writing it.

 I realised how open I had been.
 It was raw and painful.
 It made me uncomfortable, so it must have made others too.
-The funny thing is, before Edward died I was intensely private and rarely displayed emotion.
+The funny thing is, before Edward died, I was intensely private and rarely displayed any emotion.
 Until the age of 40 I had cried perhaps three times since childhood and had now done so almost every day for six months and documented some of the worst moments for everyone to read.

 I considered editing them but that would have removed their authenticity, so closing it down felt more appropriate.
 But then I received an email from a bereavement support group asking if they could forward a link to their members.
 A few days later came a handful of messages from other bereaved parents sharing their experiences with me.

 One email changed everything.
 It was from another father who had been lost in grief and unable to express himself to his family and friends.
 He had found the blog and asked them to read it because it spoke for him.
 Every time I wrote, he would pass it on and began to open up and talk.
 He told me that he had made progress for the first time and convinced me to keep blogging.

 Blogging and tweeting about bereavement may not be to everyone’s taste but it has introduced me to others who have been through the same.
 I can message them in the middle of the night or whenever grief visits and know they will respond without judgement.
 Likewise they know that I am there for them.
-It is impossible to convey how much this camaraderie means.
+It’s hard to convey how much this camaraderie means.
 Sometimes you just need to speak to somebody who isn’t your wife, partner, parent or friend.